caniko/BiKiPy/documentation/source/features/attention.rst

 =========
 Attention
 =========
-Consists primarily of :code:`feature.attention.perimeter_attention` that computes the attentiveness of the animal towards an area defined by a :code:`Perimeter` object.
+Consists primarily of :code:`feature.attention.perimeter_attention` that computes the attentiveness of the animal towards an area defined by a :code:`PolygonPerimeter` object.
 To arrive at attention as a probable qualia_ at a given video frame, certain conditions have to be fulfilled.
 These conditions are defined as filters for simplicity.

 Filters
 =======